Login

 Note: You can only apply for the Tibet Group Visa on Monday, Wednesday and Friday.
 Also, the local Nepalese agencies have a service charge of $20-50 (USD) per person normally based on group size.

-What travel documents shall I need to travel Tibet?
+What travel documents shall I need to travel to Tibet?

 What documents shall I need to send you to apply for all necessary Tibet travel permits and/or Visas?

-Once you have confirmed your Tibet tour with us, you need to email us clear scanned or photo copies of your valid passports data page and China Visas for every member of the group to apply for the Tibet Travel Permit.
-If your China Visa is not an “L” visa-tour visa, you must also provide additional documents such as student certificates, work permits, residence permits and so on.
+After confirming your Tibet tour, please email us clear scanned or photocopies of the valid passport data page and China Visas for each group member.
+If your China Visa is not an “L” visa-tour visa, please also provide additional documents such as student certificates, work permits, residence permits, etc.

-How do I obtain the Tibet Travel Permit?
+How can one obtain the Tibet Travel Permit?

-What kind of trip requires the Military Permit, Foreign Affairs Permit and Alien’s Travel Permit?
+What kind of trip requires a Military Permit, Foreign Affairs Permit, and Alien Travel Permit?

 You can enter Tibet from Nepal by flight or overland drive.
-There is one direct flight run by Air China between Kathmandu and Lhasa.
-But normally the flight is only available on Tuesday, Thursday, Saturday and Sunday.
-The overland drive from Kathmandu to Lhasa takes at least 2 days covering 923 km.
-By driving to Tibet, you have higher risk of getting Altitude sickness due to the extreme increase in elevation along the way especially if your schedule is too tight.
+There is one direct flight operated by Air China between Kathmandu and Lhasa.
+However, the flight is usually only available on Tuesday, Thursday, Saturday, and Sunday.
+The overland drive from Kathmandu to Lhasa takes at least 2 days, covering 923 km.
+Driving to Tibet poses a higher risk of altitude sickness due to the significant increase in elevation, especially if your schedule is tight.

 What documents are needed if we enter Tibet from Nepal?